Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 **Prerequisite:** :weapon-prop-versatile: Versatile Property or No Weapon Property

-If you hit a creature with this weapon, that creature has Disadvantage on its next attack roll before the start of your next turn.
+If you hit a creature with this weapon, that creature has :d20-disadv: **Disadvantage** on its next :d20-attack: **Attack Roll** before the start of your next turn.

 ### Slow